Kettering Foundation: Fellowships

 The foundation awards several fellowships to support its mission.
 Kettering Foundation fellows are distinguished global leaders and experts dedicated to addressing the most pressing challenges facing democracy.

 The Katherine W. Fanning Fellowship in Journalism and Democracy

-Named in honor Katherine “Kay” W. Fanning, a trailblazing newspaper editor and publisher who played a significant role on the Kettering Foundation’s board of directors for 12 years, including serving as chair from 1994 to 1996.
+Named in honor Katherine "Kay" W. Fanning, a trailblazing newspaper editor and publisher who played a significant role on the Kettering Foundation's board of directors for 12 years, including serving as chair from 1994 to 1996.

-In August 2023, the foundation awarded its Katherine W. Fanning Fellowship in Journalism and Democracy to Judy Woodruff, veteran correspondent and former anchor and managing editor of PBS NewsHour.
+In August 2023, the foundation awarded its Katherine W. Fanning Fellowship in Journalism and Democracy to Judy Woodruff, veteran correspondent and former anchor and managing editor of PBS News Hour.

 The Charles F. Kettering Global Fellowship

 The Charles F. Kettering Global Fellowship brings together international leaders from fields like academia, civil society, and journalism to support the foundation’s work on democracy.

-List of 2025 Charles F. Kettering Global Fellows:
+List of 2026 Charles F. Kettering Global Fellows: